fbpx Skip to main content

 VICE PRESIDENT

-AUTOANTIBODY PORTFOLIO DEVELOPMENT LEADER
+AUTOANTIBODY PORTFOLIO AND MATERNAL FETAL DISEASE AREA LEADER

-Katie joined Janssen in 2019 as a member of the Global Janssen R&D Strategy and Operations group and served as Vice President, CDTL for STELARA® (ustekinumab), Janssen’s largest commercialized product, overseeing its development in multiple indications and its lifecycle management strategy.
+Katie joined Janssen in 2019 as a member of the Global Janssen R&D Strategy and Operations group and served as Vice President, Compound Development Team Leader (CDTL) for STELARA® (ustekinumab), Janssen’s largest commercialized product, overseeing its development in multiple indications and its lifecycle management strategy.

 Prior to her work at Janssen, Katie served as a Principal at the Boston Consulting Group in London and Philadelphia for 12 years, where she worked on a range of engagements across the healthcare sector in the UK and US.
 Prior to that, she practiced as a Medical Doctor for the National Health Service (NHS) in London.